yasumori/dsa/Readme.md

 ## sorting

+- bubble sort: Runs in O(N^2) time in the worst case.
+O(N) when array is already sorted.

 - selection sort: runs in O(n^2) time in the best/worst case.
 There are two loops inside the algorithm.

 - insertion sort: runs in O(n^2) time in the worst case, but in a linear order when elements are sorted from the beginning.